 Ok, a little disclaimer from me in the future before we get going.
 I am going to try and keep this as spoiler free as possible.
 The very nature of this game means that I feel like everything you encounter should be encountered for the very first time in the game.
 That adds to the creep factor immensely.
 Right.
 Off back to me before I played the game.

 The first thing I want to talk about is the art style.
-It’s got a beautiful hand drawn feel to it.
-Very dark but somehow feeling very colourful at the same time.
-All the environments and the ‘background’ items in the game look like cardboard cut-out versions of their real life counterparts.
+It’s got a beautiful hand-drawn feel to it.
+Very dark but somehow feels very colorful at the same time.
+All the environments and the ‘background’ items in the game look like cardboard cut-out versions of their real-life counterparts.
 While most of them are interactive in a very simple way, you can walk up to most of them and push/knock them over, the items you are meant to pick up or use tend to be highlighted with an almost golden sheen that helps to make them stand out starkly from the rest, making them nice and easy to spot.

-From a gameplay standpoint this is wonderful as in the starting area you never feel like you are being told what to do in order to progress.
-Ape Law instead drop you into the game and let you wander around, discovering the mechanics for yourself.
-For those of us who are used to having their hands held through the tutorial level of a game be ready for this.
-Personally I feel like it’s refreshing to have to work it out yourself.
+From a gameplay standpoint, this is wonderful as in the starting area you never feel like you are being told what to do in order to progress.
+Ape Law instead drops you into the game and lets you wander around, discovering the mechanics for yourself.
+For those of us who are used to having our hands held through the tutorial level of a game be ready for this.
+Personally, I feel like it’s refreshing to have to work it out yourself.